thanos-io/promql-engine/README.md

 The current implementation creates a physical plan directly from the PromQL abstract syntax tree.
 Plan optimizations not yet implemented and would require having a logical plan as an intermediary step.

+## Continuous benchmark

+If you are interested in the benchmark results captured by continuous benchmark, please check [here](https://thanos-community.github.io/promql-engine/dev/bench/).

 ## Latest benchmarks

 These are the latest benchmarks captured on an Apple M1 Pro processor.